Frequently Asked Questions about Relocating to Alaska

 Is it true you can get paid to move to Alaska?

-If you search message boards about moving to Alaska, you’ll see various versions of the question “can I move to Alaska for free?” over and over.
-The answer is “no.” This is a misconception.
-The state does not pay you to move to Alaska.
-What you’re probably thinking of is the Permanent Fund Dividend that is paid to permanent residents of Alaska each year.
-Read my post “Moving to Alaska for Free?” for more detailed information.
+Sorry, but it’s a misconception.
+What you’re referring to is the Permanent Fund Dividend that is paid to permanent residents of Alaska each year.
+Read our post “Moving to Alaska for Free?” for more detailed information.

 What is the Permanent Fund Dividend?